sammcj/mcp-package-docs/README.md

 }
 ```

-2. The server provides three tools:
+2. The server provides the following tools:

 #### lookup_go_doc